gardener/gardener/docs/concepts/gardenlet.md

 #### "Main" Reconciler

-The controller creates an `extensions.gardener.cloud/v1alpha1.BackupEntry` resource (non-namespaced) in the seed cluster and waits until the responsible extension controller reconciled it (see [this](../extensions/backupentry.md) for more details).
+The controller creates an `extensions.gardener.cloud/v1alpha1.BackupEntry` resource (non-namespaced) in the seed cluster and waits until the responsible extension controller reconciled it (see [Contract: BackupEntry Resource](../extensions/backupentry.md) for more details).
 The status is populated in the `.status.lastOperation` field.

 The `core.gardener.cloud/v1beta1.BackupEntry` resource has an owner reference pointing to the corresponding `Shoot`.
-Hence, if the `Shoot` is deleted, also the `BackupEntry` resource gets deleted.
+Hence, if the `Shoot` is deleted, the `BackupEntry` resource also gets deleted.
 In this case, the controller deletes the `extensions.gardener.cloud/v1alpha1.BackupEntry` resource in the seed cluster and waits until the responsible extension controller has deleted it.
 Afterwards, the finalizer of the `core.gardener.cloud/v1beta1.BackupEntry` resource is released so that it finally disappears from the system.